 What is an Orthopantomogram?

-An Orthopantomogram, or OPG, is a special type of x-ray that looks at the lower face, teeth, jaw joints and maxillary sinuses.
+An OPG, is a special type of x-ray that looks at the lower face, teeth, jaw joints and maxillary sinuses.

 What is Lateral Cephalometry?

-There is no special preparation required and there are no after effects following your scan.
-Once you are at the practice, you will be asked to remove any jewellery or metallic items from the head and neck region, including any piercings, hair accessories, dentures and plates, as these often interfere with x-ray image formation and produce unwanted artifacts.
-You will not be required to change into a gown.
+There is no special preparation required and there are no aftereffects following your dental X-ray.
+You will be asked to remove any jewellery or metallic items from the head and neck region, including any piercings, hair accessories, dentures and plates, as these often interfere with x-ray image formation and produce unwanted artefacts.

 During the OPG the arm of the machine will rotate slowly around your head but will not come into contact with you.
 The Radiographer (a technologist trained in medical and dental imaging) will instruct you to bite on a small plastic mouthpiece attached to the machine, which keeps the top and bottom teeth separated and helps position you properly in the machine.